Fact Sheet #30: Wage Garnishment Protections of the Consumer Credit Protection Act (CCPA)

 The wage garnishment law specifies that its limitations on the amount of earnings that may be garnished do not apply to certain bankruptcy court orders, or to debts due for federal or state taxes.

-If a state wage garnishment law differs from Title III, the law resulting in the lower amount of earnings being garnished must be observed.
+If a state wage garnishment law differs from the wage garnishment provisions of the CCPA, the law resulting in the lower amount of earnings being garnished must be observed.

 Non-Tax Debts Owed to Federal Agencies

 The Debt Collection Improvement Act authorizes federal agencies or collection agencies under contract with them to garnish up to 15% of disposable earnings to repay defaulted debts owed to the U.S. government.
 As of December 20, 2018, the Higher Education Act authorizes the Department of Education’s guaranty agencies to garnish up to 15% of disposable earnings to repay defaulted federal student loans.
-Such withholding is also subject to the provisions of Title III of the CCPA, but not state garnishment laws.
-Unless the total of all garnishments exceeds Title III’s limits on garnishment, questions regarding such garnishments should be referred to the agency initiating the withholding action.
+Such withholding is also subject to the wage garnishment provisions of the CCPA, but not state garnishment laws.
+Unless the total of all garnishments exceeds the CCPA’s limits on garnishment, questions regarding such garnishments should be referred to the agency initiating the withholding action.

 EXAMPLES OF AMOUNTS SUBJECT TO GARNISHMENT